ixventure/website/_projects/project-b.md

 title: Project B
 slug: project-b
 layout: project
-definition: this is where the project description should go!
+description: This is where the project description should go!
 ---

 This is **Project B**, another example project.